 - Jazzpunk features a robot who can spontaneously fall apart on cue and then un-fall-apart.

-- A non-living object example: in The Legend of Zelda: Ocarina of Time you can use your sword to slice wooden signs to pieces, then play Zelda's Lullaby on your ocarina to cause the pieces to float up, reattach themselves, and reconstitute the sign.
+- An inanimate object example: in The Legend of Zelda: Ocarina of Time you can use your sword to slice wooden signs to pieces, then play Zelda's Lullaby on your ocarina to cause the pieces to float up, reattach themselves, and reconstitute the sign.

 - Nova does that in one Keychain of Creation strip.

 - Schlock of Schlock Mercenary, being a Carboscilicate Amorph, can "pull himself together" if he gets blown apart or if someone steps on him.
 Which is fortunate, since it happens a lot given that he's incapable of wearing armor for protection.
 He has to be a bit careful with this trick, though.
 Difficult to pull oneself together when one is split up, then carefully picked up and put in sixty separate plastic bags....

 - Looking for Group has a Town with a Dark Secret where all the villagers have this ability.
 Good thing, too, once you realize who the mayor is.

 - The demon K'Z'K from Sluggy Freelance pulls this trick after Bun-Bun runs him through a meat grinder.

 - Elijah And Azuu has Legion, which repairs damage done to their possessed host simply by tying wounds closed with the host's own veins and sinew.